Are nonlocal Lagrangian systems fatally unstable?: The Pais-Uhlenbeck oscillator

 \section{The Pais-Uhlenbeck oscillator}

-We study the second-order Pais-Uhlenbeck oscillator in three different situations.
-First the free case, then interacting with an external oscillator and finally the case of an internal interaction between the two degrees of freedom of the oscillator is considered.
-Our aim is to show that a large class of values of the coupling constant lead to a stable behaviour, despite the fact that the Lagrangian contains second-order derivatives.
+We study the second-order Pais-Uhlenbeck oscillator under three different scenarios.
+First, we examine the free case; next, we consider its interaction with an external oscillator; and finally, we analyze the case where an internal interaction occurs between the oscillator’s two degrees of freedom.
+Our aim is to show that a large class of values of the coupling constant lead to a stable behavior, despite the fact that the Lagrangian contains second-order derivatives.